 This recipe is similar to another recipe that involves cranberries and melted, gooey Brie cheese.
 But I wanted to try something similar with plums — roasted with cinnamon, honey, and a touch of brown sugar.
 They were delicious enough to eat on their own, but heaped on top of gently warmed Brie, with all those red, sticky juices running over it?
 Yum!

+This is such an easy appetizer to throw together, and honestly, it could do for dessert, too.
 I especially liked it served with Wasa's rosemary crispbread; the herbal flavors and delicate crunch were perfect with the warm cheese and juicy plums.